Skip to main content

 The aim is to integrate microfluidic models and bioprinted structures with automated analytical methods in high-throughput environments.

-The project brings together a wide range of disciplines and research cultures, including biotechnology, materials science, medicine, immunology, machine learning, biochemistry, arts and social sciences.
+The project brings together a wide range of disciplines, including biotechnology, materials science, medicine, immunology, machine learning, biochemistry, arts and social sciences.

 For further information : click here